Disappearance of Patrick Warren and David Spencer: Brian Lunn Field as a prime suspect

 Police interviewed Field in prison in 2006 about the disappearance of Warren and Spencer, suspecting he may have killed them.
 It was thought he had lured the boys from outside the shop they were last seen visiting, killed them and then buried their bodies.
 Field denied involvement and there was insufficient evidence to charge him.
 Officers dug up land in 2006 that he used as a dumping ground at Old Damson Lane in Solihull but did not find anything.

 It has since been ascertained by West Midlands Police that Field was driving round the area of the boys' last sighting in a van on the night of their disappearance, and that he was doing so under the influence of alcohol.
 This was notable as Field was known to have turned violent when drunk and that he committed most of his crimes while intoxicated.
 Field himself said after confessing to Tutill's murder that alcohol was a trigger for him wanting to commit criminal acts.
 Evidence also existed which indicated that Field had been seen speaking to the boys days before their disappearance, suggesting that he may have groomed them in the lead-up to their last sighting.
 This could explain why no one heard screams or a struggle on the night of the boys' disappearance, as they may have already known Field and got into his vehicle willingly.

 In 2021, criminologist David Wilson released a documentary as part of his Footsteps of Killers series on the subject of Warren and Spencer's disappearance, in which he spoke to Graham Hill, the detective that got Field to confess to Tutill's murder in 2001.
 Hill interviewed Field a number of times about the boys' disappearance for West Midlands Police, and said that he believed Field was responsible for their murder.

 Field died in prison in February 2024 aged 87.

 2021 documentary and dig

-After the release of Wilson's Footsteps of Killers documentary in 2021, locals organised a dig of a field off Damson Wood Lane in Solihull after a tip-off was received from a man who said he had seen a man digging there at the time of the boys' disappearance.
+After the release of Wilson's In the Footsteps of Killers documentary in 2021, locals organised a dig of a field off Damson Wood Lane in Solihull after a tip-off was received from a man who said he had seen a man digging there at the time of the boys' disappearance.
 The now-adult brother of David Spencer helped organise the search.